 You will see a rebuilding franchise, courtesy of another Billy Beane winter, this one featuring the exits of Dan Haren, Nick Swisher, Mark Kotsay, Marco Scutaro, Mike Piazza, etc.

 Besides missing out on an Opening Day at McAfee Coliseum, you also won't be spending your prime summer holidays there.
 The A's also aren't hosting games on Memorial Day (May 26), Independence Day (July 4) and Labor Day (Sept.
 1).

 Your in-season highlight might be waddling up to the upper deck for the $35 all-you-can-eat buffet, featuring hot dogs, nachos and all the soda-pop injections you can handle from Jose Canseco.

 Maybe they should name that zone: "Wait Watchers."
-A's fans will be asked to exercise patience during this franchise's reconstruction, to wait and see if/when a new bastion
+A's fans will be asked to exercise patience during this franchise's reconstruction, to wait and see if/when a new bastion of stars emerge.

 So why not start watching tonight (or is it tomorrow morning)?